 Description

-EXTERIOR: the smoke house is entered through a central stable door in the outshut extension.
-Above the lean-to roof, the main wall is pierced by two ventilation windows with central mullions and internal shutters.
+The main entrance is through a central stable door in the outshut extension.
+Above the lean-to roof on the main wall are two ventilation windows with central mullions and internal shutters.
 The steeply pitched roof has two flat smoke lights and four ridge louvre tiles.
-The rear (west) side also has two mullioned and shuttered smoke ventilation windows under the eaves.
-Abutting on the south side is a two-storey late C19 extension, lower in height and with a shallow pitched roof.
-The stable door on the east elevation mentioned in the original List entry from 1977 has been blocked up.
-A six-light window with timber mullions lights the ground-floor room, and above is a hatch with a timber door and strap hinges.
-A similar hatch is on the rear (west) elevation.
-Below this is a plank and batten door with fixed security bars, and to the right a square opening that has been boarded up.
+Two further mullioned and shuttered smoke ventilation windows are located under the eaves on the rear (west) side.
+A two-storey extension, lower in height and with a shallow pitched roof, abuts the south side.
+A stable door previously noted on the east elevation has been blocked up.
+A six-light window with timber mullions illuminates the ground-floor room, and above it is a hatch with a timber door and strap hinges.
+A similar hatch is on the rear (west) elevation, alongside a plank and batten door with fixed security bars, and a boarded-up square opening.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.